kristinadengland/resume/index.md

 ## Volunteer Work
 ### Comapnies Taskforce at Teach Access
 2019-Present
-Volunteer on the companies taskforce with a focus on the Accessibility Skills Hiring Toolkit.
-Faciliated the incorporation of interview questions into the toolkit and converted the original PDF version of the toolkit into GitHub pages to ensure the content was accessible, translatable, and maintainable.
+- Volunteer on the companies taskforce with a focus on the Accessibility Skills Hiring Toolkit.
+- Faciliated the incorporation of interview questions into the toolkit.
+- Converted the original PDF version of the toolkit into GitHub pages to ensure the content was accessible, translatable, and maintainable.